Senai-Dev-ops/SDB_DevOps/README.md

 # From: https://docs.docker.com/engine/install/ubuntu/
 ```
-* It's interesting to create a bridged network connection, assuming that you want to access outside the server.
+\* It's interesting to create a bridged network connection, assuming that you want to access the services outside the server.
 To deploy, follow these steps:
 ### (I) Get the source code and define the environment variables
 ```bash